dylanesque/Cheatsheets/next_js.md

 - Parameterized routes can be created with brackets: `[id].jsx`

-- The router can be accessed with the `useRouter` hook, which gives access to the router object
+- The router can be accessed with the `useRouter` hook, which gives access to the router object.
+This is a vital technique for both parameterized and catch-all routes.

 - Catch-all routes apply to everything that fits X template: Good for when you need similar layouts for dynamic information.
 Think of them like a reusable component, but on a page level.
 See https://nextjs.org/docs/routing/dynamic-routes

 - The Link component is intended ONLY for client-side routing.